wp-plugins/strictly-autotags/readme.txt

 = 2.8.1 =
 * Remove old call to debug statement in RemoveBoldAndLinks (I use it in other plugins which is why it didn't error for me)

+= 2.8.2 =
+* Fixed bug that sometimes caused nested deeplinking and bolding within HTML attributes by using placeholders to prevent reverse lookups